platformsh/platformsh-docs/docs/src/increase-observability/integrate-observability/blackfire.md

 title: "Blackfire"
 sidebarTitle: Blackfire
 weight: 1
-sectionBefore: Official observability tool
+sectionBefore: In-house observability tool
 description: Blackfire is the official Platform.sh observability service for monitoring and profiling your PHP and Python apps.
 ---

 As the **official Platform.sh observability service**, [Blackfire](https://www.blackfire.io/) helps you improve the performance of your apps at each stage of their lifecycle.
-With Blackfire's unique Application Performance Monitoring (APM) and profiling features, you can achieve the following goals:
+With Blackfire's unique Application Performance Monitoring (APM) and Profiling features, you can achieve the following goals:

 - Avoid performance bottlenecks by proactively identifying issues in your code
 - Promptly solve identified issues by taking advantage of actionable recommendations

--   Ensure no feature is introduced at the cost of performance and user experience by verifying and validating improvements before they're introduced to production
+- Create performance budgets for critical parts of your app and get alerted of any problem before a change hits your production

 {{< youtube bS4dzuzkir0 >}}